- Blocked websites in China: highlights and latest news

 WhatsApp and other popular messaging apps don’t work in China

-Since September 2017, WhatsApp has been almost completely blocked in China.
-Currently, without using a VPN, you can’t send or receive voice messages, videos, images or any other type of files.
+Since September 2017, WhatsApp is blocked in China.
+Currently, without using a VPN, you can’t send or receive voice messages, videos, images, or any other type of files.

-Text messages can sometimes get around the restrictions, but they can arrive hours late.
+Text messages can sometimes get around the restrictions, but they can take hours or days.

 Skype continues to work in China